 John C. Pollock, Ph.D., M.P.A.

-John C. Pollock, a Professor in the Communication Studies Department and Affiliate in Public Health, The College of New Jersey (TCNJ), received his B.A. from Swarthmore (political science), M. (I) P.A. from the Maxwell School at Syracuse (international public administration) and Ph.D. from Stanford (comparative politics/Latin America).
+John C. Pollock, a Professor in the departments of Communication Studies and Public Health, The College of New Jersey (TCNJ), received his B.A. from Swarthmore (political science), M. (I) P.A. from the Maxwell School at Syracuse (international public administration) and Ph.D. from Stanford (comparative politics/Latin America).
 He also studied at the Johns Hopkins School of Advanced International Studies as a Ph.D. candidate.
 His current teaching and research interests include Health Communication, Human Rights, Journalism, International Communication, Mass Communication, and Research Methods.

 Dr. Pollock has taught at Rutgers University and the City University of New York (Queens College) and has conducted research in India and Latin America (Colombia), serving as director of the Latin American Institute at Rutgers.
 Dr. Pollock serves on five editorial boards –Journal of Health Communication, Communication Theory, The Atlantic Journal of Communication, Journal of Media Sociology, and Mass Communication and Society (book review editor).
 He has authored, co-authored, or edited six books, among them: Tilted Mirrors: Media Alignment with Political and Social Change – A Community Structure Approach (Hampton Press, 2007); and Media and Social Inequality: Innovations in Community Structure Research (Routledge, 2013).
 Both books were selected as finalists for the Jane Jacobs Award for best book in urban communication by the Urban Communication Foundation.
 The most recent were Journalism and Human Rights: How Demographics Drive Media Coverage (Routledge, 2015) and (co-edited with Morton Winston) Making Human Rights News: Balancing Participation and Professionalism (Routledge, 2017), and (co-edited with Douglas A. Vakoch) COVID-19 in International Media: Global Pandemic Perspectives (Routledge, 2021).
 Dr. Pollock has published scholarly and professional articles in Journalism & Mass Communication Quarterly, Journal of Health Communication, Mass Communication and Society, Social Science and Medicine – Population Health, Communication Research Reports, Society, Newspaper Research Journal, Journal of International Communication, International Communication Research Journal, Mass Communication Review, International Encyclopedia of Communication III, and Communication Yearbook IV, as well as The New York Times, The Nation, Industry Week and the Public Relations Journal.